znbdata/myNextScreen/README.md

 <h3>To customize the sounds or icon</h3>

-1) Simply replace your wave file with the existing file.
+1) Simply replace the existing file(s) with your new files.
+   Note that you cannot change the file names.